 Compare Your Actual Spending to Your Ideal Spending

-Cut Your Spending — Not Your Happiness
+Cut Your Spending Without Crushing Your Lifestyle

 The latter group is where you can trim your budget without feeling deprived.
 So ask yourself what you can cut.
-If you’re paying for a streaming service out of habit, for example, cancelling might disrupt your schedule for a few days — but after a week, you might not miss it.
+If you’re paying for a streaming service out of habit, for example, canceling might disrupt your schedule for a few days — but after a week, you might not miss it.

-Further trim your budget by looking for free or low-cost alternatives to activities you enjoy.
+Further, trim your budget by looking for free or low-cost alternatives to activities you enjoy.
 A homemade picnic with your family might replace the novelty of ordering in at a fraction of the cost, freeing up more of your recreational budget for what you really want.

-Create a Wish List — and Give Yourself Permission to Spend
+Create a Wish List — And Give Yourself Permission To Spend

-As long as you can afford it, give yourself permission to splurge on these high-impact purchases.
+As long as you can afford it, give yourself permission to plan for these high-impact purchases.
 It may seem counterintuitive, but shelling out for what you really want can break the cycle of low-impact spending.
 Opting for several lower-cost alternatives that offer short-lived satisfaction can sometimes leave you spending way more than you intended, so treat yourself to what you truly want from the start.
 If you really love it, and it fits your budget, even a pricey purchase is worth it.

-Save For Longer-Term Rewards
+Save for Longer-Term Wants